JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

 for which dimension to use to denote the individual observations.

-Now, what if we would like to work with data that is not in array form, such as data-frames or any other kind of database really.
+Now, what if we would like to work with data that is not in array form, such as data frames or any other kind of data container, really.
 Well, if we look back at the code snippets we have written so far, we will see that we haven't actually specified any type- or structure requirement of the learning algorithm we are interested in.
 Indeed, we haven't said much about any learning algorithm at all, only that it expects the data in mini-batches.
 Instead we focused on how to represent our array-like data-subset and even considered to buffer it efficiently by preallocating the subset storage.

 Whatever kind of partitioning scheme we code, we would like it to be agnostic about our learning algorithm.
 What it should really care about is the type of data storage it is working with and how to communicate with it.
 Ideally we would like to abstract whatever information we need from our data and whatever action we need to perform with our data.

-Turns out we only need our data-container to expose two things:
+Turns out we only need our data container to expose two things:

 1. How many observation the data contains.